 Signs & physical symptoms

-There are many signs and symptoms of iron deficiency and these often can include – pale skin, tiredness, general weakness, headaches, poor appetite, shortness of breath, dizziness, tongue swelling, tingling in the legs, and slow growth rate.
+There are many signs and symptoms of iron deficiency and these often can include – very pale skin, tiredness, general weakness, headaches, a very poor appetite, shortness of breath, dizziness, tongue swelling, tingling in the legs, and slow growth rate.
 The less common signs can include hair loss, feeling itchy, a change in taste, difficulty swallowing and spoon-shaped nails.
-There is also a condition called PICA which is associated with iron and zinc deficiencies and this manifests as a desire to eat strange non-food items such as ice, dirt, stones, paper or tissues.
+There is also a condition called PICA which is associated with iron and zinc deficiencies and this manifests as a desire to eat strange non-food items such as ice, dirt, stones, paper or tissues – and kids often chew on their clothes when they are low in iron.

 Causes

-By far and away the biggest cause of iron deficiency in children is an iron deficient diet and is common in picky eaters.
-If your child does not eat red meat, lentils, green leafy vegetables or eggs then they will be more prone to becoming anaemic.
-Children who eat a vegan or vegetarian diet, have Coeliac disease, thyroid conditions, or chronic threadworm are also more susceptible.
+By far and away the biggest cause of iron deficiency in children is consuming a diet too low in iron and this is very common amongst picky eaters.
+If your child does not eat (or eats very little) liver, red meat (beef, lamb, venison), lentils, chickpeas, green leafy vegetables, apricots, molasses or eggs then they will be more prone to having low iron stores or to becoming anaemic.
+Chicken breast contains very little iron for instance, whereas chicken thighs contain a bit more.

 What to do if you suspect your child is iron-deficient?

-A routine full blood count test will show if your child has a low haemoglobin level.
-If this is the case then a further test to count their ferritin levels will determine if this is the result of an iron deficiency.
-Ferritin is an indicator of the amount of iron stored in the body and a count of over 50 is ideal.
+A routine full blood count test will show if your child has a low or low normal haemoglobin level.
+If this is the case then a further test to count their ferritin levels (iron stores) will determine if this is the result of an iron deficiency.
+Ferritin is an indicator of the amount of iron stored in the body and a count of 12 or less is anaemia and over 70 is ideal.
+It is very common for ferritin levels to hover around the mid teens and twenties in children with fatigue, poor immunity, anxiety and learning difficulties.

 The easiest way to prevent iron deficiencies or restore iron levels is to include high iron foods like: